pbreuss/project-2-sdc/README.md

 # Discussion

-Briefly discuss any problems / issues you faced in your implementation of this project.
+__Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
-What could you do to make it more robust?
+What could you do to make it more robust?__

 This implementation follows closely the tutorial.
-However, I have not implemented the suggestion from tutorial to search from the prir frame and therefore skip the sliding window step.
+However, I have not implemented the suggestion from the tutorial to search from the prior frame and therefore skip the sliding window step.

 ## Challenges